-DESCRIPTION PAGE NUMBER/S I. FINANCIAL STATEMENTS Independent Auditor's Report on Financial Statements 1-3 Management's Discussion & Analysis 4 - 13 Statements of Net Position 14 Statements of Revenue, Expenses and Changes in Net Position Statements of Cash Flows 15 16 - 17 Notes to Financial Statements 10 - 17 18 - 37 II.
-INDEPENDENT AUDITOR'S REPORTS ON INTERNAL CONTROL AND ON COMPLIANCE Independent Auditor's Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards 38 - 39 Independent Auditor's Report on Compliance for Each Major Program and on Internal Control Over 40 - 41 Compliance Required by the Uniform Guidance 40 - 41 Schedule of Expenditures of Federal Awards 42 - 44 Notes to the Schedule of Expenditures of Federal Awards 45 Schedule of Findings and Questioned Costs Section I - Summary of Auditor's Results 46 - 47 Section II - Financial Statement Findings Section III - Federal Awards Findings 48 48 Section III - reactal Awards r mangs 40 III.
-SCHEDULE OF PRIOR YEAR AUDIT FINDINGS 49
+DESCRIPTION PAGE NUMBER/S I. FINANCIAL STATEMENTS Independent Auditor's Report on Financial Statements 1 - 3 Management's Discussion & Analysis 4 - 13 Statements of Net Position 14 Statements of Revenues, Expenses and Changes in Net Position 15 Statements of Cash Flows 16 - 17 Notes to Financial Statements 18 - 39 II.
+INDEPENDENT AUDITOR'S REPORTS ON INTERNAL CONTROL AND ON COMPLIANCE Independent Auditor's Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards 40 - 41 Independent Auditor's Report on Compliance for Each Major Program and on Internal Control Over Compliance Required by the Uniform Guidance 42 - 43 Schedule of Expenditures of Federal Awards 44 - 46 Notes to the Schedule of Expenditures of Federal Awards 47 Schedule of Findings and Questioned Costs Section I - Summary of Auditor's Results 48 - 49 Section II - Financial Statement Findings 50 - 52 Section III - Federal Awards Findings 53 Ш SCHEDITE OF DRIOD VEAR AUDIT FINDINGS 5.4